Anonym0usLemon/job-board/README.md

 Users can only delete the job listings they own
 ### Search Functionality
 Users can search for specific job listings by name and location
+### Secure Coding Practices
+Routes and inputs have been hardened against injection attacks